electronick1/stairs_doc/source/index.html.md

              .subscribe_func(my_function, as_worker=True)\
              .get("result1")\
              .subscribe_flow(MyFlow2())\
-             .rename(result='result1')\
+             .make(result='result1')\

     return result

 ```

-### Manipulating data inside pipeline
+### Manipulating data inside the pipeline

-An input of stairs pipeline is a ["mock"](https://en.wikipedia.org/wiki/Mock_object) values called "DataPoint" - it's a representation of the ANY data which will be executed inside pipeline components.
+The input of the stairs pipeline is ["mock"](https://en.wikipedia.org/wiki/Mock_object) values called "DataPoint".
+It's a representation of  ANY data which will be performed inside the components of the pipeline.

-The mock data will be converted to "real" data as soon as you call pipeline: <br>
+The mock data will be converted into "real" data as soon as you call the pipeline: <br>

 `short_pipeline(value1=1, value2=2, value3=3)` <br>

-But this "real" data will be accesseble only inside functions and flows which you used in subscribe methods.
+But this "real" data will be accessible only inside the functions and flows, which you have used in the subscribing methods.
-(you can't use "real" values directly inside pipeline function - this function it's just for building pipelines, not for data manipulation)
+(you can't use "real" values directly inside the pipeline function - this function is just for building pipelines, not for data manipulation)

-You can subscribe DataPoint by some function or Flow component and result of this subscription will be a new object called "DataFrame"
+You can subscribe to DataPoint with the help of a certain function or a Flow component, and the result of this subscription will be a new object called "DataFrame"
-(kind of dict object with key:DataPoint structure) - it represents a result of your flow.
+(a kind of the dict object with a key: the DataPoint structure) - it represents the result of your flow.

-You could subscribe both DataPoint or DataFrame.
-But if you want to extract some values from DataFrame (the result of your flow) you can use
+You can subscribe to both DataPoint or DataFrame.
+But if you want to extract some values from the DataFrame (the result of your flow) you can use the
 `get('value')` method.
 The result of the "get" method will be DataPoint.

-If you want to modify your DataFrame you can use `rename(new_key=old_key)` method and result will be new DataFrame.
+If you want to modify your DataFrame, you can use the `make(value=new_value)` method, and the result will be a new DataFrame.
-`rename` methods change the key name (DataPoint inside DataFrame).

-Now one of the most interesting part: If you want to combine multiple DataPoints and DataFrame into one DataFrame you can use
+Now the most interesting part: if you want to combine multiple DataPoints and DataFrames into one DataFrame, you can use
-`concatenate(value1=data_point, value2=data_point2)` function - which return DataFrame with defined arguments.
+the `concatenate(value1=data_point, value2=data_point2)` function, which returns the DataFrame with defined arguments.

-Here an example of the pipeline ->
+Here is an example of a pipeline ->

-As you can see It's quite simple to define such complex and hard architecture just with 6 lines of code.
+As you can see, it's quite simple to define such complex architecture just with 6 code lines.
-And it's a bit similar to how we define Neural Networks using [Keras](https://keras.io/)
+And it's a bit similar to how we define Neural Networks using [Keras](https://keras.io/).

 <br>